lcondliffe/PromptBridge/README.md

 ## New: API, Auth, and Persistence

 - API is implemented via Next.js Route Handlers at `src/app/api/*` and all DB access is isolated in `packages/api` (repository/service layer with Prisma).
+Chat history is available at `/history` with detail view at `/history/[id]`.
 - A first-party internal SDK lives at `packages/sdk` and is used by the frontend; it speaks to `/api` in dev and can be pointed to a split base via `NEXT_PUBLIC_API_BASE_URL`.
 - Authentication uses NextAuth (Credentials provider) with a simple email/password flow.
 The app is gated by middleware; public routes: `/login`, `/api/auth/*`, `/api/health`, `/api/status`, and `/api/register` (only to allow first-run admin creation).
 - Persistence is Postgres via Prisma with the following models: `User`, `Conversation`, `Message`.